simonschoof/lambda-at-edge-example/README.md

-# lambda-at-edge-example
+# Pulumi, CloudFront and Lambda@Edge
-Using Pulumi with F# to create an AWS CloudFront instance with lambda@edge for image resizing.
+Using Pulumi with F# to create an AWS CloudFront instance with Lambda@Edge for image resizing.
+You can read about this project [here](https://simonschoof.com/post/cloudfront-lambda-edge-intro/)